jimshowalter/architecture-enforcer/README.md

 * Simple components provide no way to prevent other components (in higher levels) from depending on their internals.
 But for shared low-level utilities that is often fine.

-* Teams that wish to avoid the tedium of specifying N low-level simple components can just define a single component that contains all shared types, utilities, etc. However, depending on the codebase, this can create a single component containing a million lines (or more) of code.
+* Teams that wish to avoid the tedium of specifying N low-level simple components in M little layers can just define a single "platform" component that contains all shared types, utilities, etc. in one layer.
+However, depending on the codebase, this can create a single component containing a million lines (or more) of code.

 * Incremental compilation is a nice side effect of this approach.
 So long as a programmer only changes the code in the implementation of a paired component, recompilation is limited to just that implementation.
 Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).

+* You may need to define some "shim" layers between APIs and impls, for example to share some common types that you don't want to push down below the APIs.
+That's fine--do hatever makes sense for your target state.

 ## Problem Kinds ##